cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 ```

 The sample configuration pins Black to a specific version, and so does Poetry's
 lock file.
-This setup requires us to keep the versions aligned manually, and may
+This setup requires you to keep the versions aligned manually, and
-result in failed checks when the environments managed by pre-commit, Poetry, and
+can result in failed checks when the environments managed by pre-commit, Poetry,
-Nox drift apart.
+and Nox drift apart.

 Let's replace the Black entry using a [repository-local
 hook](https://pre-commit.com/#repository-local-hooks), and run Black in the